joannajoseph-ctrl/GRC-Policy-Framework/README.md

 # GRC Project – Policies & Compliance Mapping

 ## Project Overview
-This project showcases how an organization can build a foundational information security policy framework and map it to industry standards.
+This project showcases how Pura Health Cloud can build a foundational information security policy framework and map it to industry standards.
 The goal is to show alignment with the **NIST Cybersecurity Framework (CSF)** and **ISO 27001**, while also identifying gaps that require remediation.

 ## Objectives